Alejogb1/job-board/blog-data/solverok-function-excel-vba.md

 id: "solverok-function-excel-vba"
 ---

-Okay so someone's asking about `solverok` in excel vba yeah I've been there dude many times like way way too many times alright let me just dump what I know about it its honestly not that complicated once you've wrestled it a bit
+ so someone's asking about `solverok` in excel vba yeah I've been there dude many times like way way too many times let me just dump what I know about it its honestly not that complicated once you've wrestled it a bit

 So `SolverOK` in VBA is basically your gateway to making Excel's Solver tool dance to your programmatic tune its part of the Solver add-in which you gotta enable first by the way if you havent done that already VBA cant see it If youre here and dont know that go to Excel Options add-ins and select the Solver Addin at the bottom Excel's settings can be surprisingly simple sometimes its like a car you have a steering wheel but that doesn't mean the engine is running you get me?